New opportunities for Kimberly-Clark with Demand Response

 Kimberly-Clark reduces costs and improves performance

-The Energy Intelligence Software (EIS) solution by EnerNOC, an Enel Group company that is a leader in intelligent energy management, and the participation in the Ontario Power Authority’s (OPA) Demand Response 3 (DR3) programme have put the Kimberly-Clark factory on a path towards energy efficiency that perfectly encapsulates innovation, sustainability and profit.
+The Energy management System (EMS) solution by EnerNOC, an Enel Group company that is a leader in intelligent energy management, and the participation in the Ontario Power Authority’s (OPA) Demand Response 3 (DR3) programme have put the Kimberly-Clark factory on a path towards energy efficiency that perfectly encapsulates innovation, sustainability and profit.
 From the receipt of regular payments that can be reinvested in the plant’s infrastructure, to the organisation of workflow and maintenance activities, up to the intelligent participation in the Ontario power grid, Demand Response makes the Huntsville plant highly competitive.

 The culture of flexibility with Demand Response Dispatch